Sahandfer/EMPaper/README.md

 # <img src="https://img.shields.io/badge/Paper%20Type-Psychology-blueviolet" alt="arXiv"/>

+- The avatar will see you now: Support from a virtual human provides socio-emotional benefits, 2022. [[paper]](https://www.sciencedirect.com/science/article/pii/S074756322200190X)
 - Deep Annotation of Therapeutic Working Alliance in Psychotherapy, 2022. [[paper]](https://arxiv.org/abs/2204.05522)
 - `CHI22` Exploring the Effects of AI-assisted Emotional Support Processes in Online Mental Health Community, 2022. [[paper]](https://arxiv.org/abs/2202.10065)
 - What makes an AI device human-like?
 The role of interaction quality, empathy and perceived psychological anthropomorphic characteristics in the acceptance of artificial intelligence in the service industry, 2021. [paper](https://www.sciencedirect.com/science/article/pii/S0747563221001783)